nothinglabs/openmelt2/antweight_reference_platform/readme.md

 Wire wrapping has fallen out-of-fashion - but there is a reason they used this approach for the [Apollo Guidance Computer](http://www.righto.com/2019/07/software-woven-into-wire-core-rope-and.html).

-If using another approach - just keep in mind the 200+g forces.
+If using another wiring method - just keep in mind the high forces this robot will experience.
 Temporary "Dupont wire" jumpers are not likely to work reliably.

-If trying a different approach - keep

 ## Motor Driver
 <img style="float: right;" src="../media/motor_driver.jpg" alt="drawing" width="180"/>

-The RFP30N06LE is a widely available N-Channel MOSFET.
+The RFP30N06LE is a widely available N-channel MOSFET.
 The original FairChild / onsemi version seems discontinued - but many manufacturers still make versions of it.

 Cut a small piece of PCB blank or thin copper sheet - and solder the tab of the RFP30N06LE to it.
 This will provide a crude heatsink.